Lazaro Nyalandu: Minister

-In his capacity as a minister, Nyalandu had to work with both local and international partners in the fight against elephant poaching.
-As the world's leading country with over 130,000 tons of ivory stockpile, Tanzania has a key role to play in the fight against global cartel of ivory trade.
-In this respect, Nyalandu invited the government of the United Kingdom to join his ministry in creating transparent ivory stockpiles monitoring.
-This move counters unaccounted disappearance of ivory stockpiles.
+In his capacity as a minister, Nyalandu worked with local and international partners in an attempt to curtail elephant poaching.
+Tanzania has over 130,000 tons of ivory stockpile, making it a large contributor to the global ivory trade.
+Nyalandu invited the government of the United Kingdom to help creating transparent ivory stockpiles monitoring to counter the disappearance of ivory stockpiles.

 In May 2014, Nyalandu convened a conference that brought together international development partners including the UK, US, EU, UAE, EAC, World Bank, UNDP, GEF, ADB, EABD, and other countries to which ivory is sold such as Japan, China, and Vietnam.
 The conference was an implementation action following the February 2014 Illegal Wildlife Trade Conference in London hosted by the UK Government.

 As Minister of Natural Resources & Tourism, Nyalandu took major initiatives through global forums to bring new hotel and infrastructure investment to Tanzania.
 He succeeded in winning the bid for Tanzania to host, for the first time, the annual Africa Hotel Investment Forum scheduled for 2015.

 Under his watch, Nyalandu pioneered the establishment of the Tanzania Wildlife Authority, an independent government agency charged with protection and advancing wildlife conservation in protected areas outside national parks.